 Adult-Focused St. Tropez Beach Clubs

-Tahiti Beach’s orange beach umbrellas contrast with the colors of the sea, creating a very Instagrammable effect.
+Tahiti Beach‘s orange beach umbrellas contrast with the colors of the sea, creating a very Instagrammable effect.
 Their restaurant serves freshly-caught fish and sushi, and they have the loveliest shop on the beach.
-It’s worth a visit at least once.
+It’s also connected to a chic hotel.
 It’s far more peaceful in the morning, starts getting crowded around lunchtime, and reaches its peak at aperitivo time.

 Club 55 is the most famous beach club on Pampelonne Beach.
 It was used in a scene of the famous Bridgette Bardot film ‘And then God Created Woman’, and it has been wildly popular with the jet-set ever since.
 It’s a classic; as beautiful as a vintage postcard.
 At least once in your life, you simply must sunbathe on large airbeds on the sand and sip champagne at the always-crowded restaurant.

 Despite its rustic simplicity, it is quite splendidly expensive, and the food isn’t that much chop compared to what you can get elsewhere, but none of the A-listers who come here seem to really care.
 It’s picture-perfect for lunch with light blue table cloths, fresh flowers, and large baskets of vegetables.
 Don’t forget to visit the boutique.

 Bagatelle is most popular club, so know that you have to book at least one week in advance, and that it’s always packed.
 But it’s worth the effort: a harmonious mix of white and light-blue evoking the carefree ease of summertime.
 One of the coast’s must-sees, even you’re not the fashionable beach club type.

 Nikki Beach is a 20-something boozefest.
-It’s the most touristy and party-oriented St-Tropez beach club, This venue combines music, dining, entertainment, fashion, film, and art in an understated, luxurious vibe.
-Nikki Beach is for those who want to be part of the glamour and glitz of life on the Cote d’Azur.
-It’s achingly stylish, with the requisite plush daybeds and pool, but it also loves a party, with big-name DJ’s spinning chilled day beats and dance music throughout the summer months.
+It’s the most touristy and party-oriented St-Tropez beach club — and best-known, due to the infamous Nikki Beach worldwide franchise.
+Nikki Beach has the requisite plush daybeds and pool, but it really loves a party, with big-name DJ’s spinning day beats and dance music throughout the summer months.
 Its extensive menu includes sushi, salads, freshly-caught seafood, and rotisserie chicken.
 If you’re not looking to ‘mingle’ with 20-somethings, this isn’t the place for you.